ValleyAudio/ValleyAudio.github.io/rack/terrorform/doc.md

 ![Wavetable Dropdown](./images/dropDown.jpeg =325x340)

+### Context menu

+The context, or right-click, menu contains extra features that alter the appearance and operation or Terrorform.
+As with any other Rack module, this menu is accessed by right-clicking in any empty area of the module.
+The menu contains the following options:

+* **User Bank manager**
+  - **Open:** Clicking this will open the user bank manager and allow you to load your own wavetable banks into Terrorform (see the _The User Wavetable Manager_ section).
+* **Output level**
+  - **Reduce the level by 6 dB:** Cuts the main output signal by half, which is useful if connecting this module directly to a filter that is sensitive to being overdriven.
+* **Display style:** Set the colour of the digital display menus
+  - Red
+  - Yellow
+  - Green
+  - Blue
+  - White
+* **Panel style:** Change the style of the front panel
+  - Dark
+  - Light

 ## Usage

 In normal operation, the tuning of Terrorform is set using the blue pitch controls at the very top, and is offset using the sum of the two VOct inputs.
 The read phasor shaping is set using the _Shape Type_ and _Shape Depth_ knobs, and the output waveform is further enhanced by the _Enhancer_.
 The mode and depth of the _Enhancer_ is set by the _Enhancer Type_ and _Enhancer Depth_ knobs.